scorch-project/SlimGuard/README.md

 ## SlimGuard: A Secure and Memory-Efficient Heap Allocator

+This is the CHERI version of SlimGuard.
+For now the way to integrate it in an application is to recompile the application with SlimGuard sources after having replaced the calls to the malloc family of function into their SlimGuard
+equivalent: just prefix their name with `xx`, for example `malloc` becomes `xxmalloc`.
+The function in question are `malloc`, `free`, `realloc`, `calloc`, `memalign`.

+See examples in `test/cheri`.

+Original README below.

+---

 SlimGuard is a secure dynamic memory allocator whose design is driven by memory efficiency.
 We redesign the security features of state-of-the-art allocators with memory efficiency in mind.
 SlimGuard protects against widespread heap-related